theupdateframework/specification/tuf-spec.md

   in the trusted timestamp metadata.
 If the versions do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

 5. **Check for a rollback attack**.
-The version number of the targets metadata file, and all delegated targets metadata files, if any, in the trusted snapshot metadata file, if any, MUST be less than or equal to its version number in the new snapshot metadata file.
+The version number of all targets metadata files in the trusted snapshot metadata file, if any, MUST be less than or equal to their version numbers in the new snapshot metadata file.
 Furthermore, any targets metadata filename that was listed in the trusted snapshot metadata file, if any, MUST continue to be listed in the new snapshot metadata file.
 If any of these conditions are not met, discard the new snapshot metadata file, abort